MFR6340/theenglishextension.org/open-world-3/unit-1:Further, faster, higher.md

 # Supplemental Activities

 Rock climbing is a great example of a sport where boundaries are constantly being pushed.
-What wasn't recognized for a long time was how many women have participated in th
+What wasn't recognized for a long time was how many women have participated in this amazing sport.
+Through October 2023, the Swiss Alpine Museum has an exhibit focusing on the fearlessness of forty women who

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1MTQ5OTA2NF19
+eyJoaXN0b3J5IjpbMTg2OTUyNTg1NV19
 -->